rayepps/blog/_posts/2017-01-19-Keeping-Your-Secret-Configs-Private.md

 date:   2017-01-19 00:47:03 -0700
 primary-image: "heading.jpg"
 photo_credit_url: "//unsplash.com/photos/-id1HKapEbc"
+photo_alt: "An image of a cave with a warm light shinning out"
 author: ray_krow
 intro: > # "tag:"
   Where do you keep your database passwords for open source projects?
 I